bengott/meteor-avatar/README.md

 Optional template parameters:
   1. `user` or `userId`: Either a user object or userId string, default avatar if omitted
   2. `size`: Size of the avatar, either 'large' (80px) or 'small' (30px), normal size (40px) if omitted
-  3. `type`: Used for CSS border-radius property, either 'rounded' or 'circle', square if omitted
+  3. `shape`: Used for CSS border-radius property, either 'rounded' or 'circle', square if omitted
   4. `class`: Any custom CSS classes you'd like to define on the avatar container
   5. `bgColor` and `txtColor`: Override the default colors for the initials avatar (color name or hex value).
 The default colors are white (`#FFF`) text on a gray (`#AAA`) background.
 You can override these colors globally in your own CSS, but these parameters allow for overriding the colors on this particular template instance.